cloud66/help-old/_posts/how-to/1927-09-23-configure-dns.md

 <h4 id="subdomain">3.
 Subdomain redirection</h4>
 <div class="notice notice-danger">
 	<h3>Important</h3>
-	<p>This method will not work if you are serving content with SSL.</p>
+	<p>This method will not work if you are serving content with SSL, and only works for HTTP traffic (eg. not TCP/UDP).</p>
 </div>

 This method creates a 301 permanent redirect to a specified subdomain for all root domain traffic.